gbv/beaconspec/mappings.md

 ## Meta fields for link dumps in RDF

-Meta fields for link dumps ([](#meta-fields-for-link-dumps)) describe properties of the link dump, referred to as blank node `:dump` in the following.
-The following RDF triples are always assumed when mapping link dumps to RDF:
+Meta fields for link dumps ([](#meta-fields-for-link-dumps)) describe properties of the link dump.

-     :dump a void:Linkset ;
-         void:subjectsTarget :sourceset ;
-         void:objectsTarget :targetset .

-The **DESCRIPTION** meta field is mapped to the `dcterms:description` RDF property.
+The **DESCRIPTION** meta field corresponds to the `dcterms:description` RDF property.
 For instance

     #DESCRIPTION: Mapping from ids to documents